scm-manager/scm-editor-plugin/docs/en/index.md

 ---
 title: Documentation
-subtitle: PathWP Plugin Documentation
+subtitle: Editor Plugin Documentation
 ---
-This documentation describes the usage of scm-pathwp-plugin.
+This documentation describes the usage of scm-editor-plugin.
 It is available in different languages and versions, which can be selected in the menu on the right.

-The "PathWP" (Path Write Protection) plugin allows to protect paths of repositories from write access.
+The editor plugin allows to create, upload, modify and delete files directly in SCM-Manager.